JanMa/nomad-driver-nspawn/example/README.md

 This folder contains the same job as the `image-download` folder, but starts it as a Nomad system job and without private networking enabled.
 Any ports exposed in the container will be directly accessible on the host.

+## network-zone

+This folder contains two job files which each start a job with two tasks running Debian.
+All started allocations will be part of the same network zone.